 Make a good impression by taking an interest in the organisation – so make sure you take the time to read up on the company’s history, values and culture.
 Doing just a little research can make a huge difference to your confidence and help you feel prepared when an unexpected question crops up.

 Make a conscious effort not to rush through your answers.
 Take your time and pause to think about what you want to say next.
-Don't worry about leaving awkward silences, as the extra thinking time will result in more considered and structured answers that ooze confidence and give the interviewers the information they need.
+Don’t worry about leaving awkward silences, as the extra thinking time will result in more considered, confident and structured answers that give the interviewers the information they need.

 Do a test run